ChrisNeedham200/loadimpact-docs/jekyll/_v3/test-configuration/browser-emulation.md

 ***

-Load Impact has the ability to emulate different browsers.
+LoadImpact has the ability to emulate different browsers.
 This can be changed directly per user scenario using **http.set_user_agent_string()** and **http.set_max_connections()** from our [Load Script API](https://loadimpact.com/load-script-api).
 Alternatively, you can change the emulation for the entire test using the preconfigured options within Test Configuration:

 ## Desktop Browsers:

-Load Impact
+LoadImpact

 ```
         Max connections: 30
         Max connections per host: 4
-        User agent: LoadImpactRload/3.2.0 (Load Impact; http://loadimpact.com);
+        User agent: LoadImpactRload/3.2.0 (LoadImpact; http://loadimpact.com);
 ```